Corebridge Financial: NLT Corporation

-AIG Merger
+Acquisitions

+In 1977, American General acquired The Variable Annuity Life Insurance Company (VALIC), a provider of tax-deferred retirement plans for employees in education, healthcare, government, and non-profit organizations.
+VALIC companies include VALIC Financial Advisors, Inc. and VALIC Retirement Services Company, which operate as Corebridge Financial subsidiaries within Corebridge Retirement Services.

+AIG agreed to acquire annuity provider SunAmerica Inc. in 1998, with the $18 billion stock transaction then reported as the second-largest in the history of the insurance industry.

-In 2001, it was announced that American General would be getting acquired by Prudential plc in a deal worth $26.6 billion.
+In 2001, it was announced that American General would be acquired by Prudential plc in a deal worth $26.6 billion.
 The deal was later called off after negative Prudential shareholder reaction.
 After the deal failed to go through, AIG announced plans to acquire American General for $23 billion in stock.
 American General would continue to operate under AIG as their life insurance and retirement services subsidiary.
 In 2003, Old Line Life Insurance merged with American General.

-IPO and Spinoff from AIG
+IPO and spin-off from AIG

 Corebridge was formed as a result of a spin-off of AIG's retirement, life insurance, and wealth management segments.
 In 2020, AIG announced plans to perform the spin-off with a 2022 IPO.
 In July 2021, the company announced that Blackstone Group would acquire 9.9% of the new unit for $2.2 billion cash.
 Blackstone and AIG also entered a long-term asset management agreement for about one quarter of AIG's life and retirement portfolio, set to increase in subsequent years.
+The new company was launched on September 15, 2022, in the largest IPO of 2022 to date, which raised a total of $1.68 billion.

+In September 2023, it was announced Corebridge would sell its subsidiary, the London-headquartered life insurance company AIG Life Limited (AIG Life UK) to the British multinational insurance company, Aviva for £460 million.
+Corebridge sold subsidiary Irish health insurer Laya Healthcare to AXA, for €650 million, on October 31, 2023.